NREL/VirtualEngineering/README.md

 New users are encouraged to review the [Getting Started](https://virtualengineering.readthedocs.io/en/latest/how_to_guides/getting_started.html#getting-started) guide which describes how to create the Conda environment and run the Jupyter Notebook.

+### Submodules

+Git has a mechanism for code in a repository to depend on code in another repository.
+The dependency is known as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Submodules are specified in `.gitmodules` (a hidden file on some systems) and are located in subfolders of `submodules/` of this repository.
+Initiate the submodule system with

+`git submodule init`

+Then update specific modules with

+`git submodule update submodules/[name of submodule]`

+This command will perform the git clone or pull for that module.
+To run the enzymatic hydrolysis CFD model, update `Nek5000`.
+To run the well-mixed enzymatic hydrolysis model (no CFD), update`CEH_EmpiricalModel`.
+To run bioreactor CFD, update `OpenFOAM-dev` and `ThirdParty-dev`.
+Also see [README_OpenFOAM.md](README_OpenFOAM.md).

 ## Developer Quick Start